-Most of the media you encounter is protected by copyright law.
+Most of the media you encounter are protected by copyright law.
 Many of these materials are also designed to prevent you from easily copying or manipulating them.
-“Cracking” these materials and copying them falls into some legal grey areas.
-However, there are “fair use” exceptions to copyright.
-Using copyrighted material may be permitted if you are engaging in activities like parody, criticism, teaching, and transformative work.
+In software, these copyright protections are generally referred to as Digital Rights Management (DRM) protections.
+“Cracking” the DRM on these materials and copying them falls into some legal grey areas.
+In American, the Digital Millennium Copyright Act (DMCA) criminalizes the circumvention of DRM protections.
+However, there are “fair use” exceptions to copyright and to the DMCA rules.
+Cracking DRM and/or using copyrighted material may be permitted if you are engaging in activities like parody, criticism, teaching, and transformative work.

 Copyright and fair-use are complicated.
 Typically, determining fair-use happens on a case by case basis.
 There is no easy set of rules to guide your actions and choices.
 If you want to practice remix and produce media that utilizes pre-existing source materials, it is critically important that you educate yourself about fair-use and intellectual property law.